mohitmaheshwari18/MULTI-CALCULATOR-PYTHON-/README.md

 # MULTI-CALCULATOR-PYTHON-
 A multi-function Python calculator that includes a basic calculator (add, subtract, multiply, divide), a scientific calculator (trigonometric, logarithmic, and exponential functions), and a BMI calculator.
 Run it from the terminal as a command-line interface (CLI) tool.
 Simple, fast, and beginner-friendly.

-Modular Design with Functions
+Modular Functions

-The code is well-organized using separate functions for each calculator type:
+Separate functions for:

 basic_calculator()